-Goji berries — superfood, scam, safe?
+Goji berries — Superfood, scam, safe?

 Originally Published: December 12, 2008 - Last Updated / Reviewed On: September 26, 2014

 I really need your help with this one.
 I have started incorporating goji berries into my diet, mostly because they taste good and they seem to have lots of vitamins and minerals, in addition to some protein.
 Now there's a lot of information out there on the inter-web touting these things as a "superfood," and I'm certainly not falling for that.
-But I do wonder, is it safe to eat them everyday?
+But I do wonder, is it safe to eat them every day?
 Some days I may eat up to half a cup of these things.
 I can't find unbiased information on this anywhere... you're the only one I trust!

 Dear goji lover,

-It can certainly be difficult to navigate the world of health foods, especially given the differing information out there.
+It can certainly be difficult to navigate the world of health foods, especially given the loads of differing information out there.
 Your beloved berries share the stage with a number of other, recently heralded “superfoods,” such as pomegranates, Brazilian açaí berries, the Chilean maqui berry, and so on.
-In a nutshell, goji berries are like other berries in that they contain certain vitamins and antioxidants, may boost certain functions in the body, and are considered safe for daily consumption.
+In a nutshell, goji berries are similar to other berries in that they contain certain vitamins and antioxidants, may boost certain functions in the body, and are considered safe for daily consumption for most individuals.

-Encouraging results for goji lovers have been identified in contemporary studies that have tested the effect of goji berries and goji juice intake, with encouraging results for goji lovers.
-One study found that daily consumption of goji juice increased feeling of general well-being, psychological functioning, and gastrointestinal regularity, all of which are consistent with traditional uses.
-Some participants in this study also reported increased energy levels, athletic performance, quality of sleep and waking, mental acuity and focus, and calmness or contentment following their regimen of daily goji juice intake for a two-week period.
-One study does not a verdict make, however with results like these, it's no wonder some are touting goji berries as a superfood.
+Encouraging results for goji lovers have been identified in contemporary studies that have tested the effect of goji berries and goji juice intake on various health-related functions.
+One randomized study found that daily consumption of a particular brand of goji juice increased subjective feeling of general well-being, neurological functioning, and gastrointestinal regularity, all of which are consistent with traditional uses in Asian societies.
+Some participants in this study also experienced increased energy levels, athletic performance, quality of sleep and waking, mental acuity and focus, and calmness or contentment following their regimen of daily goji juice intake for a two-week period.
+With such studies out there, no wonder goji berries are being touted as a superfood!